 Keyword: Enter the text shortcut you want to use for the search engine.
 You can use the keyword to quickly access the search engine via the address bar.

 URL with %s in place of query: Enter the web address for the search engine.
-To find the web address:

 You can find the correct URL by doing a sample search and then you have to replace the search query with “%s”.

-18 Google Chrome Custom Search Engine Ideas
+15 Google Chrome Custom Search Engine Ideas (My Personal Favorites)

 1. Google Site Search